freeCodeCamp/freeCodeCamp/guide/english/c/if/index.md

 	// Do something when `condition` is true
 }
 else {
-	// Do something when `condition` is false
+	// Do something when original if `condition` is false }
-}
 ```